About The Species

 Minimal, as commercial fishermen rarely target cobia.

-- According to the 2013 stock assessment the Gulf of Mexico stock is not overfished and not subject to overfishing.
+According to the 2020 stock assessment, the Gulf of Mexico stock is not overfished but is subject to overfishing.
+Summary stock assessment information can be found on Stock SMART.

 - Scientists from NOAA's Southeast Fisheries Science Center monitor the abundance of the population, and scientists, managers, and stakeholders assess the status of the stock through the Southeast Data, Assessment, and Review (SEDAR) process.